mingkaijiang/GDAY/README.md

 GDAY uses a modified version of the [CENTURY](https://www.nrel.colostate.edu/projects/century/) model to simulate soil carbon, nutrient and phosphorus dynamics (Parton et al. 1987; 1993).
 The treatment of P is taken from a combination of approaches following CENTURY, CABLE and CLM-P (Yang and Post, 2011; Walker et al. 2014; Wang et al. 2007; Yang et al. 2014; Ellsworth et al. 2015).

+This version of GDAY is established for testing temperature acclimation effect on photosynthesis.
+In addition to code files, it includes simulation files for selected Australia grids.

 <p style="text-align:center"><img src="doc/outline.png" width="700"/></p>

 Fig. 1: Pools and fluxes of carbon (C), nitrogen (N) and phosphorus (P) in the GDAY model.